-Although it’s hard to find actual penetration testers who’re using Windows as their primary system, many people would be happy to access Kali tools and features from their Windows workstation.
+Although it’s hard to find actual penetration testers using Windows as their primary system, many people would be happy to access Kali tools and features from their Windows workstation.
 Thankfully, the newly developed WSL(Windows Subsystem for Linux) enables users to do exactly this.
-This is a compatibility layer for Windows, which permits users to run Linux executables directly from their Windows 10 system.
+This is a compatibility layer for Windows, allowing users to run Linux executables directly from their Windows 10 system.

 Kali provides good support for this layer and allows professionals to use applications installed in Kali over WSL.
 You can find some excellent pieces of documentation that will walk you through the environment configurations from their website.
-However, you should bear in mind that by using this feature, you might blow up some of Kali’s advanced functionality.
+However, you should bear in mind that you might blow up some of Kali’s advanced functionality by using this feature.
 But it’s a working solution for people who really need it.

 9. Virtualization Support

 Virtualization is the method of using virtual platforms for running high-demanding computer services.
-Kali’s virtualization support includes the ability to reside inside Linux virtual machines, pre-built ISO images for VMware, VirtualBox, Hyper-V, and Vagrant alongside support for containerization platforms like Docker and LXC.
-So, you can install Kali Linux in any standard platforms that rely on virtualization without facing additional hassles.
+Kali’s virtualization support includes the ability to reside inside Linux virtual machines, pre-built ISO images for VMware, VirtualBox, Hyper-V, and Vagrant alongside support for containerization platforms Docker and LXC.
+So, you can install Kali Linux in any standard platform that relies on virtualization without facing additional hassles.

 VMware is certainly the best choice for professionals working with high-performance systems.
 Kali offers excellent support for open-vm-tools (OVT) alongside other essential applications.
 Moreover, the availability of official images for Docker and LXC saves significant time for security professionals.